sassoftware/sasoptpy/doc/guide/workflow.rst

 Limitations
 -----------

-- Nonlinear models can be solved only using the runOptmodel action, and requires the SAS Viya version to be 3.4 or later.
+- On Viya platform, nonlinear models can be solved only using the runOptmodel action, and requires the SAS Viya version to be 3.4 or later.
 - User defined decomposition blocks are available only in MPS mode, and therefore only works with client-side data.
 - Mixed usage (client-side and server-side data) may not work in some cases.